List of Game & Watch games: Mickey & Donald

 Mickey & Donald was released in the Multi Screen series on November 12, 1982.
 It is a dual-screen single-player game, with a clamshell case.
-Hirokazu Tanaka composed the music.
+Hirokazu Tanaka composed the sound.

 The goal is put out the fire in a three-story apartment building as quickly as possible.
 Donald operates the hose, while Mickey runs the pump.
 Bulges in the hose give more water for Donald to use, but require Mickey to leave the pump to stop leaks.